 Washington, Nov.
 2 – While 72 percent of Americans without disabilities are employed, only 32 percent of Americans with disabilities are.
 However, two-thirds of Americans with disabilities report that they want to work and are unable to find a job.
 Some of the barriers to work people with disabilities encounter are a lack of sufficient education or training, employer or coworker attitudes, and the need for job accommodations.

 People with disabilities are particularly underrepresented in the fields of science, technology, engineering, and math (STEM), which are where the fastest growing careers are located.
 Barriers to higher education for people with disabilities along with inaccessible laboratories and workshops are two reasons why STEM fields are particularly lacking in employees with disabilities.
-Despite these barriers, people with disabilities have made significant contributions to the STEM fields.
+According to some experts like Kamau Bobb, despite these barriers, people with disabilities have made significant contributions to the STEM fields.
 The White House recently honored 14 people with disabilities working in STEM fields as Champions for Change, showing the capabilities of people with disabilities if they are given access to all fields of employment.

 As part of the #PwDsVote Disability Questionnaire, the nonpartisan, nonprofit disability organization RespectAbility asked candidates running for president, senate or governor about their plans for promoting employment among people with disabilities.
 Every candidate was given an equal opportunity to respond and if they are not listed, it is because they declined to answer.